-This form is for NoR D2 which is for the construction, operation and maintenance of an upgraded and new arterial transport corridor and associated activities from Jesmond Road (from State Highway 22) to Waihoehoe Road east of Fitzgerald Road.
-NoR D2 is located in Drury.
-The extent of the project, designation and boundary of NoR D2 is outlined below.
+This form is for NoR D3 which is for the construction, operation and maintenance of an upgrade to an arterial transport corridor and associated activities on Waihoehoe Road between east of Fitzgerald Road and Drury Hills Road.
+NoR D3 is located in Drury.
+The extent of the project, designation and boundary of NoR D3 is outlined below.

 The purpose of the designation is for the construction, operation and maintenance of an arterial transport corridor.
-The activities to be enabled by the designation include environmental mitigation, temporary construction areas, ancillary infrastructure and other activities required for the Project.
+The activities to be enabled by the designation include environmental mitigation, temporary construction areas, ancillary structure and other activities required for the Project.

-The Project objectives for the NoR D2 are to:
+The Project objectives for NoR D3 are to:

-- 1. Provide an arterial transport corridor that connects key destinations in Drury East and West to support and integrate with urban growth in Drury - 2.
+- 1. Provide an arterial transport corridor that connects key destinations in Drury east and to support and integrate with urban growth in Drury - 2.
 Provide an arterial transport corridor that is safe for all users - 3.
-Contribute to mode shift by prioritising frequent and reliable public transport and provide a choice of transport options including active transport
+Contribute to mode shift by providing a choice of transport options including active transport.